khaledabobakr16/khaledabobakr16/README.md

 - **Email:** khaledabobakr15@gmail.com
 - **LinkedIn:** linkedin.com/in/khaled-abubakr-a0a22a234

-> Open to remote roles, freelance projects, and collaborations.
+> Open to backend Laravel roles, Flutter projects, freelance work, and remote opportunities.

 ---

-*Thanks for stopping by! ⭐ If you like my work, consider following or starring repositories.*
+⭐ *If you like my work, consider following or starring repositories.*